-These just edged ahead of the Race Face Atlas for our favorite flat pedal, though they are not sold at many retailers and can be hard to find.
-The Race Face is a little lighter and grippier, but the Bladerunner has the better platform and mobility.
+These just edged ahead of the Race Face Atlas as our favorite flat pedal.
+The Raceface is a little lighter and grippier, but the Bladerunner has a better platform and mobility.
 While we didn't rate these on looks, the Deity would have led that metric as well.
 It was the easiest to reposition our foot into the right spot.
-While we used these mainly for trail riding, they would excel in the park as well.
+While we used mainly for trail riding, they would excel in the park as well.

-The broad beam in the middle of this model made them easy to reposition our feet.
-It also means they're not quite as grippy as others.
-Thought more versatile, these are not the best downhill specific pedal.
-It's a tough call between this and the Atlas, but we think you'll likely be thrilled by either choice.
+The Bladerunners can be hard to find, they're not sold in many retailers and are rarely on sale.
+While the broad beam in the middle made it easy to reposition our feet, it also means it's not quite as grippy as others.
+It's more versatile, but not best for downhill specific use.
+It's a tough call between this and the Atlas.
+But you'll likely be thrilled by either choice.

 Read review: Deity Bladerunner